When you use our links, we may earn an affiliate commission. Learn more.

 - Accessories – consider purchasing a water bottle or hydration system such as Camelbak, padded cycling shorts for extra protection and comfort, winter riding gear, and perhaps a saddle bag for carrying keys, spare tubes, etc.

-- Maintenance – you will want to maintain your folding bike to ensure it lasts for years, is comfortable and safe to ride, and avoids encountering issues while riding.
+- Folding Bike Maintenance – you will want to maintain your folding bike to ensure it lasts for years, is comfortable and safe to ride, and avoids encountering issues while riding.
 You will need a few things (some of which can stay at home), such as a pump, chain lubricant, Allen keys, spanners, and something to clean your bike with.

 - Folding bike suitcase – if you intend to travel with your bike, it’s worth considering purchasing a folding bike suitcase to protect it and make traveling with your bicycle easier.